How Curaçao became one of the few places on earth with no Corona Virus.

 Wishing everyone a safe journey, good health and a speedy economic recovery.

-This Article was updated on the 9th of June to reflect changes in the Governments Tourism Recovery plan.
-We removed sections on our proposed alternatives these were included in the government's decision to allow tourists from key countries to come in without a quarantine.
+This Article was updated on the 30th of August to reflect changes in the Governments' entry requirements and as well new cases of Covid-19.
+We removed sections on our proposed alternatives as these were included in the government's decision to allow tourists from key countries to come in without a quarantine.